 Gretė Kriščiūnaitė joined PPMI in May 2021 as a Junior researcher.
-She has an MA (Hons) in Economics and International relations (University of Aberdeen) and is currently pursuing an MSc degree in Political Psychology of International relations (University of Birmingham).
+She has an MA (Hons) in Economics and International relations (University of Aberdeen) and an MSc degree in Political Psychology of International relations (University of Birmingham).
 Gretė has hands-on experience in conducting empirical studies in international NGO (Transparency International) as well as scrutinizing EU strategic agenda and Lithuanian priorities in the EU in the Ministry of Foreign Affairs of the Republic of Lithuania, EU department.
-Holding a Joint degree in Political sciences and Economics, Gretė has a vital asset of knowledge of qualitative (interviews, discourse analysis, content analysis, case studies, desk research) and quantitative research methods (surveys, statistical analysis using SPSS and STATA).
+Holding a Joint degree in Political sciences and Economics, Gretė has a vital asset of knowledge of qualitative (interviews, focus group discussions, discourse analysis, content analysis, case studies, desk research) and quantitative research methods (surveys, statistical analysis using SPSS and STATA).
 She is interested in post-soviet countries’ foreign policy agenda and diplomacy, focusing on political decision-making, affective mechanisms, and societies’ cognitive and affective peculiarities influencing political behaviour.
 Gretė is fluent in Lithuanian and English and has a good command of Russian.

 Support for a study on Smart, effective and inclusive investment in education infrastructure (DG EAC, 2020 – ongoing)